-11.Internal control when preparing financial information
+11.Internal control when preparing financial information.

-- Cellnex's Internal Control over Financial Reporting System is part of the general internal control system, and it is configured as a group of processes that the Board of Directors and the ARMC implement to provide reasonable assurance of the reliability of the financial information published in the market. - The documentation used in the Internal Control over Financial Reporting System consists of: (i) the Risk Control and Management Policy; (ii) the Internal Control over Financial Reporting System compliance Manual; (iii) an accounting policy manual (Group Reporting and Accounting Principles Handbook (GRAPH)); and (iv) the Manual for Issuing Regulated Information. - During financial year 2023, the Group has continued to use a collaborative platform to prepare the Consolidated Financial Statements and the Integrated Annual Report for the financial year and improvements have been implemented. - Furthermore, the Internal Audit and Risk Control Department has carried out several activities in 2023 to review the key business processes from which no significant weaknesses have arisen that could have a material impact on Cellnex's financial information for financial year 2023, and the necessary corrective actions have been outlined. - Cellnex has submitted the ICFRS information submitted to the markets for financial year 2023 for review by the external auditor.
+- Cellnex's Internal Control over Financial Reporting System is part of the general internal control system, and it is configured as a group of processes that the Board of Directors and the ARMC implement to provide reasonable assurance of the reliability of the financial information published in the market. - The documentation used in the Internal Control over Financial Reporting System consists of: (i) the Risk Control and Management Policy; (ii) the Internal Control over Financial Reporting System compliance Manual; (iii) an accounting policy manual (Group Reporting and Accounting Principles Handbook (GRAPH)); and (iv) the Manual for Issuing Regulated Information. - During financial year 2024, the Group has continued to use a collaborative platform to prepare the Consolidated Financial Statements and the Integrated Annual Report for the financial year and improvements have been implemented. - Furthermore, the Internal Audit Management has carried out several activities to review the key business processes from which no significant weaknesses have arisen that could have a material impact on Cellnex's financial information for financial year 2024.
+The identified opportunities for improvement have all been communicated in a timely manner to the ARMC, and the necessary corrective actions have been outlined. - Cellnex has submitted the ICFRS information submitted to the markets for financial year 2024 for review by the external auditor.